Lauriane Rougeau

-Lauriane Rougeau (born April 12, 1990) is a Canadian ice hockey player in her second stint with the CWHL's Les Canadiennes de Montreal.
-A former All-America selection for the Cornell Big Red women's ice hockey program, Rougeau was part of the Stars team that captured the inaugural Clarkson Cup in 2009.
+Lauriane Rougeau (born April 12, 1990) is a Canadian former professional ice hockey player.
+Prior to retirement, she played for PWHL Toronto during the inaugural season of the Professional Women's Hockey League (PWHL).
+She played college ice hockey at Cornell, where she is a former All-American selection.
+She was part of the Montreal Stars team that captured the inaugural Clarkson Cup in 2009.
 Competing in Ice hockey at the 2014 Winter Olympics, she was part of Canada's gold medal triumph.
 Having also earned a gold medal at the 2012 IIHF Women's World Championship, she is among a rare group of Canadian female hockey players that have won the Clarkson Cup, IIHF World Gold and Winter Games gold.

 Playing career

 Rougeau played midget hockey for the Lac St. Louis Tigres.
 In 2002, she won a gold medal at the Atom AA Quebec Provincials while playing with the Lakeshore Panthers.
 Three years later, she won a silver medal with Quebec at the 2005 National Women's Under-18 Championships.

 In 2005, Rougeau was part of the team that took first place at the Québec Atom AA championships.
 Her team also took first place at the 2005 Jeux du Québec.

 At the 2007 Canada Winter Games, Rougeau won the bronze with Quebec.
 In the same year, she represented Quebec at the National Women's Under-18 Championship and was awarded a silver medal.